Rmontgomery4801/password-generator/README.md

 # **Password Generator**

-For this challange the started code was modified to the application so it will now generate passwords.
+For this challange the starter code was modified to the application so it will now generate passwords.

 **Instructions**
 1. Click Red generate password button.